Assessment of compliance with international standards on auditing - UK and Ireland (ISAS)

 Assessing audit files

-First of all it is recognised that on the majority of audit files there will be some deficiencies, often as a result of inadequate planning and recording of the auditor's work, but a conclusion has to be drawn as to whether those deficiencies render the file unsatisfactory.
+It is recognised that on the majority of audit files there will be some deficiencies, often as a result of inadequate planning and recording of the auditor's work, but a conclusion has to be drawn as to whether those deficiencies render the file unsatisfactory.

 ISA 200 sets out the objectives and general principles governing the audit of financial statements.
 The auditor should obtain reasonable assurance that the financial statements are free from material misstatement through the accumulation of audit evidence (ISA 200.8).

 In pursuing the objective of ‘reasonable assurance’ auditors should consider the possibility that the financial statements may contain misstatements and plan and perform their work to detect them.
+The SCOs consider the deficiencies identified in a firm's audit work and assess whether or not those deficiencies are serious enough to undermine the audit opinion.

 The standard of a firm’s audit work can vary from file to file and it is possible for firms to have a mixture of satisfactory and unsatisfactory files.
 However, if any of the audit files are found to be unsatisfactory this casts doubts on the firm’s own quality control procedures.
+For this reason the outcome of a monitoring visit is almost always concluded on the basis of the least compliant file.
+If there are clear reasons to believe an unsatisfactory audit file is not representative of the firm’s current audit work, the SCO may consider any reasoned explanation in reaching an overall conclusion.

 Summary

-The message to auditors who want to ensure that the overall conclusion reached at their next monitoring visit is satisfactory is straightforward.
+The message to auditors who want to ensure that the overall conclusion reached at their next monitoring visit is satisfactory is straightforward:

 They need to identify the matters that could give rise to a risk of material misstatement in the financial statements and ensure that the audit file shows that the work in these areas fully complies with auditing standards.